matchmakeredlabs/matchmakeredlabs.develop/_Action/4casestudy.md

 icon: blocks
 ordinal: 7
 ---
-# MatchMaker's Customers:<br/>Disbursing and Receiving Degree- and Credential-granting Institutions
+# MatchMaker's Customers:<br/>Originating and Receiving Degree- and Credential-Granting Institutions

 ### Degree- and credential-granting institutions integrate Matchmaker into their course catalogs<br/>&<br/>both the originating and receiving admissions offices are empowered to effectively acknowledge learner competencies.